Stekeblad/Stekeblads-Video-Uploader/src/main/resources/aboutTranslations.md

 # /resources/strings

+Maybe its more logical for me to be in the strings directory but that is not allowed by the translation system

 This is the translations directory.
 The subdirectories are for different sets of translations, translations that is used in several windows are placed in the baseStrings directory, translations for the mainWindow is